metio/terraform-provider-k8s/docs/resources/monitoring_coreos_com_alertmanager_config_v1alpha1.md

 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.
 - `sound` (String) The name of one of the sounds supported by device clients to override the user's default sound choice
 - `title` (String) Notification title.
-- `token` (Attributes) The secret's key that contains the registered application’s API token, see https://pushover.net/apps.
+- `token` (Attributes) The secret's key that contains the registered application's API token, see https://pushover.net/apps.
 The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--token))
 - `url` (String) A supplementary URL shown alongside the message.
 - `url_title` (String) A title for supplementary URL, otherwise just the URL is shown
-- `user_key` (Attributes) The secret's key that contains the recipient user’s user key.
+- `user_key` (Attributes) The secret's key that contains the recipient user's user key.
 The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key))

 <a id="nestedatt--spec--receivers--pushover_configs--http_config"></a>
 ### Nested Schema for `spec.receivers.pushover_configs.user_key`